ember-nexus/api/docs/api-endpoints/user/post-change-password.md

 <!-- panels:start -->
 <!-- div:left-panel -->

+> [!NOTE]
-!> This endpoint's request body changed with version 0.1.6.
-The old variant is deprecated and will be removed in version 0.2.0.
-Link to the old documentation: [POST /change-password (old)](/api-endpoints/user/post-change-password-old.md).
+> This endpoint's request body received a breaking change with version [0.1.6](https://github.com/ember-nexus/api/releases/tag/0.1.6).
+> The previous variant is deprecated and will be removed in version 0.2.0.
+> Link to the old documentation: [POST /change-password (old)](/api-endpoints/user/post-change-password-old.md).

 Endpoint allows changing the user's current password.
 Knowledge of the currently used (old) password is required.